-Highlighting WannaCry outbreak and Equifax breach, we somehow think that the big corporations are more of a target than small businesses.
-Actually the situation is not what it looks like, of course the attacks targeted to small and medium sized businesses are not on the first page of the newspapers, but in reality according to the statistics released by Symantec half of the attacks usually are against small business websites.
+Actually, the situation is not what it looks like, of course, the attacks targeted to small and medium-sized businesses are not on the first page of the newspapers, but in reality, according to the statistics, more than half of the attacks usually are against small business websites.

-Small to medium enterprises are usually the ones low in security and therefore are a primary target for hackers.
+Small businesses get hacked because they are usually the ones low in security and therefore are a primary target for hackers.

 Awareness in the cyber world is still one of the biggest problems as business executives and employees are unaware of the risks that the cyber world holds.

 “Actually, as a small business you do not really think that anybody’s interested in you for hacking, so we had no plan what to do,” Mr. Brandstatter. via.
 BBC News